Projects

 Now

-Last year, I decided to bring the site back.
-The first reason is that I’m older now, and so were the original members of the site so we could provide more interesting conversations.
+In 2009, I decided to bring the site back.
+The first reason is that I'm older now, and so were the original members of the site so we could provide more interesting conversations.
 The second reason was that I honestly didn’t want to waste a domain name that I was paying for.

 So that time decided to go with a discussion-forum in a blog like format.
 People really liked the openness of the forums, but they also enjoyed the intimacy of the blog format.
 I’m had an algorithm to determine which posts are front-page worthy and people were assigned points to provide a bit of competition.